jieter/django-tables2/docs/pages/table-data.rst

 using SQL to slice the data and should be able to handle datasets with 100k records without a problem.

-However, when using one of the customization methods described in this documentation, there is lot's of opportunity to introduce slowness.
+However, when performance is degrading, these tips might help:

+1. For large datasets, try to use `.LazyPaginator`.
-If you experience that, try to strip the table of customizations and re-add them one by one, checking for performance after each step.
+2. Try to strip the table of customizations and check if performance improves.
+   If so, re-add them one by one, checking for performance after each step.
+   This should help to narrow down the source of your performance problems.